Soccer Referee Training: Frequently Asked Questions (FAQ):

 - In-Person training session – Approximately 5 hours.
 These can be found on the Maryland Referee web site (https://marylandreferees.com/msr2/?page_id=21).

 In Maryland, in-person courses convene before the Spring and Fall seasons.

 Do I need to pre-register to attend the course?

-What do I need to bring to class?
+What do I need to bring to the in-person session?